comsystan/comsystanj/description/Description1DSignal.md

 - Eke et al., 2000, Pflugers Archiv-European Journal of Physiology, [DOI 10.1007/s004249900135](https://doi.org/10.1007/s004249900135)

 ### Hurst coefficient (HK)
-- Computes the Hurst coefficient using the Hurst-Kolmogorov HK method
+- For fGn signals using the Hurst-Kolmogorov HK method
 - Better than DLA for short sequences
+  Only for fGn signals (algorithm does not converge for fGm signals)
 - n - Number of samples from the posterior distribution - the higher, the better
 - Signals should be opened with the CSAJ Signal Opener
 - Analysis of Entire signal or Subsequent/Gliding box